kubearchive/kubearchive/docs/README.md

-# KubeArchive Documentation
+# Kronicler Documentation

-Source-code for the KubeArchive documentation.
+Source-code for the Kronicler documentation.

 ## Development